unity3d-jp/USDForUnity/Readme.md

     float2[] primvars:uv
     float4[] tangents
 ```
-- You can build this plugin from source by just open Plugin/usdi.sln with VisualStudio2015 and build it.
-Pre-built USD is included in this repository (It is based on [our fork](https://github.com/unity3d-jp/USD/tree/i-saint_experiments) that includes some bug fixes and optimizations for Windows).
+- You can build this plugin from source.
+ - Windows: Just open Plugin/usdi.sln with VisualStudio2015 and build.
+Pre-built USD libraries are included in this repository (It is based on [our fork](https://github.com/unity3d-jp/USD/tree/i-saint_experiments) that includes some bug fixes and optimizations for Windows).
-There is cmake build file (Plugin/CMakeLists.txt) for non-Windows build.
+ - non-Windows: There is cmake build file (Plugin/CMakeLists.txt).
 In this case you must build USD by yourself, but building this plugin is straightforward as required libraries are almost same as USD.
 I confirmed it works on Mac and Ubuntu 16 (Unity for Linux is [here](https://forum.unity3d.com/threads/unity-on-linux-release-notes-and-known-issues.350256/)).

 ## License
 [MIT](USDForUnity/Assets/StreamingAssets/USDForUnity/License.txt)